 However, if it is only a self-employment mini-job, 400 Euro is allowed per month.

-In private health insurance, on the other hand, there is no free family insurance, but a separate contribution must be paid for each family member.
-For children, a student's or student's contribution is paid, but there is no limit on children's income.
-If the parents are entitled to an allowance as an official, the children are also included in the allowance as long as they are still entitled to child allowance.
+In private health insurance, however, there is no free family insurance, rather a separate contribution has to be paid for each family member.
+A youth or student contribution is paid for children, but there is no limit to the children's income.
+Have the parents as Officer Children are also entitled to benefits, as long as they are still entitled to child benefit.

 Health insurance at Minijob

 Anyone who carries out a minijob with an income up to 400 Euro is either insured through his main job, through family insurance or voluntarily.
 Only through the minijob can not be insured as an employee.

 It is possible to practice several minijobs simultaneously, but not with the same employer.
 The merits of all the occupations are aggregated.
 They may not be over 400 Euro.
 As soon as the limit is exceeded, social insurance contributions are due for the entire merit and are, for example, expelled from student health insurance.

 In addition to an insurance job requiring 400-Euro, only one minijob is possible, which in this case can still be settled by the employer on a flat-rate basis.
 However, if a number of minijobs are employed in addition to a main occupation, all are aggregated with the main employment and the social insurance is calculated accordingly.